shivam6744/shivam6744/README.md

 Its hard to learn so many commands for **Python, Linux and Github** but looks like eventually we will get there.

+> As of now, i'm in **Feature Branch**, and i dont know if its actually true but lets see

 Until then, here's a picture of me /https://images.app.goo.gl/trKDkBy7f2mNDSm27

 *I heard there was a secret chord that David played and it pleased the Lord*